Warez: Rise of software infringement

 Unauthorized copying has been an ongoing phenomenon that started when high quality, commercially produced software was released for sale.
 Whether the medium was cassette tape or floppy disk, cracking enthusiasts found a way to duplicate the software and spread it without the permission of the maker.
 Bootlegging communities were built around the Apple II, Commodore 64, Atari 8-bit computers, ZX Spectrum, Amiga, Atari ST and other systems.
 Entire networks of BBSes sprang up to traffic illegal software from one user to the next.
 Machines like the Amiga and the Commodore 64 had an international network, through which software not available on one continent would eventually make its way to every region via bulletin board systems.

 It was also common in the 1980s to use physical floppy disks and the postal service for spreading software, in an activity known as mail trading.
 Prior to the sale of software that came on CD-ROM discs and after hard drives had become available, the software did not require the floppy disc to be in the drive when starting and using the program.
 So, a user could install it onto their computer and mail the disk to the next person, who could do the same.
 Particularly widespread in continental Europe, mail trading was even used by many of the leading cracker groups as their primary channel of interaction.
 Software copyright violation via mail trading was also the most common means for many computer hobbyists in the Eastern bloc countries to receive new Western software for their computers.

-A screen shot of pftp logged into several FTP sites.
+A screenshot of pftp logged into several FTP sites.
 This tool was used by couriers to quickly and easily move large amounts of software from one site to many others.
 Since couriering was competitive, using this tool was considered cheating.